Martindale-Hubbell Peer Rated

 Experienced Employment Lawyer Mediators

-In addition to advocating for our clients at mediation, David H. Ben-Asher and Jonathan I. Nirenberg both serve as employment law mediators.
+In addition to advocating for our clients at mediation, two of our attorneys, Jonathan I. Nirenberg and David H. Ben-Asher also serve as mediators in court ordered and private employment law mediation.
 For more information please visit our mediators page.

 Client Reviews